The SQL Dude!

 Posted by Sudarshan Narasimhan on August 29, 2012

 I recently worked on this scenario with a customer of mine.
 They had a DOCS table which contained resume’s and CV’s of their candidates.
 This DOCS table was full-text indexed.
 They noticed that their search results in the application was not showing all the documents when they performed keyword based search.
-On looking into the full-text index and following my previous post on this topic @ http://thesqldude.com/2012/07/06/how-to-identify-the-row-or-document-that-failed-to-index-during-a-fulltext-index-population/ , we found out that many .DOC and .HTML documents have failed, hence these don’t show up in the search results.
+On looking into the full-text index and following my previous post on this topic @ https://thesqldude.com/2012/07/06/how-to-identify-the-row-or-document-that-failed-to-index-during-a-fulltext-index-population/ , we found out that many .DOC and .HTML documents have failed, hence these don’t show up in the search results.

 Now, dbo.DOCS is a huge table and it contained more than a million rows.
 1190688 to be exact.
 So to find out that documents that need to be replaced, I did the following steps.